khegazy/BIGR/README.md

     .
     ├── README.md                   <- The top-level README for developers
     │
-    ├── setup.py                    <- Makes folders and soft links needed for the analysis ├── parameters_template.py      <- Common starting runtime parameters needed to run the analysis ├── build_posterior_template.py <- Script template to retrieve the marginal posterior distribution │                                  P(Theta, C)
+    ├── setup.sh                    <- Makes folders and soft links needed for the analysis ├── parameters_template.py      <- Common starting runtime parameters needed to run the analysis ├── build_posterior_template.py <- Script template to retrieve the marginal posterior distribution │                                  P(Theta, C)